10 dos and don'ts for staying cool during a heat wave

 Do stay hydrated.
 Have a bottle of water handy wherever you go, especially if you’re venturing outside.
 Sip from it regularly and you’ll be fine.
 If you’re thirsty, take a break from activity and drink up.
 Ignoring thirst can lead to dehydration.

 Don’t avoid the great outdoors.
-You can still go swimming, hang in the hammock and bike around the block…but avoiding Mother Nature when the sun is at its strongest and the temps their warmest around midday (think: two o’clock)
+You can still go swimming, hang in the hammock and bike around the block…but avoid Mother Nature around midday, when the sun is at its strongest and the temps their warmest (think: two o’clock).

 Don’t get skimpy.
 It’s not so much about how much you wear as it is about what you wear.
-Opt for loose-fitting, natural fabrics that will wick sweat away from your body and keep you cool.
+Opt for loose-fitting, natural fabrics that will lessen the sweat factor and keep you cool.

-Do be aware of sickness symptoms.
+Do be aware of scary symptoms.
 Heat illness, exhaustion and heatstroke are not to be disregarded.
 Early symptoms include profuse sweating, fatigue, thirst and muscle cramps, followed by headache, dizziness, weakness and nausea.
 A fever above 104 degrees, confusion, rapid and shallow breathing or a weak pulse and dry, hot and red skin are all symptoms of heatstroke.
 If you aren’t feeling so hot, lie down in a cool place and put your feet up.
 Apply cool cloths (or cool water) directly to your skin.
 Sip cool water or sports drinks, like Gatorade.
-If you’re not feeling better soon, or start showing signs of shock, get help ASAP.
+Be sure to communicate your symptoms to your parents in case you need medical attenton.

 Don’t sweat the sweat.
-Trust us, everyone is working one up doing pretty much nothing when it’s this hot outside.
+Trust us, everyone has a swampy situation in the armpit area on days like these.
 Sweat is the way your body naturally regulates your internal temperature, so let the good stuff roll.

 Do hang out in the dark.
-Stick to shady spots and naturally cooler locations (think: basements), keep your blinds closed and lights off when possible.
+Stick to shady spots and naturally cooler locations (think: basements).
+Also, keep your blinds closed and lights off when possible.

 Do hit the gym.
 Air conditioning, showers and TV while you work out?
 Awesome.

 Don’t push it.
-Sure, you might be able to run a six-minute mile, but when the weather is dangerous, it’s time to tone it down.
-Switch up your workout routine so you’re jogging lightly in the a.m. or evening, head to the gym or the pool and stay out of the sun whenever possible.
+Sure, you might be able to run a 6-minute mile on the reg, but when the weather is dangerous, it’s time to tone it down.
+Switch up your workout routine so you’re jogging lightly in the a.m. or evening, head to the gym or the pool, and stay out of the sun whenever possible.
 It’s easy to think you’re indestructible, but heat-related illnesses creep up on you, and they can be deadly.
 Stay safe, sweeties!